Doxense/foundationdb-dotnet-client/README.md

     using (var trans = db.BeginTransaction(token))
     {
 	    // For our convenience, we will use the Tuple Encoding format for our keys,
-		// which is accessible via the "location.Tuples" helper.
+		// which is accessible via the "location.Keys" helper.
 We could have used
 		// any other encoding for the keys.
 Tuples are simple to use and have some
 		// intereseting ordering properties that make it easy to work with.
 		// => All our keys will be encoded as the packed tuple ({Test}, "foo"),